bharadwajpro/codefundo/README.md

-# Android app for posting news regarding Natural Calamities
+# PaperRocket - Mobile app for posting news regarding Natural Calamities

 ## How to Use & Installation
 - Download apk file from [here](https://github.com/bharadwajpro/codefundo/releases)